Enjoy 12 days of Caribbean sailing on tall ship Blue Clipper as she island-hops from Grenada to St Martin.

 Yes, please let us know when making your booking.

 9 in total.
-All Cabins are Ensuite aside from the fore Cabins that share a bathroom.
+All Cabins are Ensuite aside from the six-berth that shares a bathroom.

 Please check with us in the office if you have an under 18.

 No, but you should easily be able to reach 3G/4G from the shore.

 No, absolutely not!
 Just a lust for adventure and a want to get actively involved.